drums-trash-stratum/dits/README.md

 - This release is anonymized for double-blind review and contains no author or institution names.
 - The drum machine is a 3-class (Bass Drum, Snare Drum and Hi-Hats) 16-step monophonic sequencer with configurable a global tempo, per-instrument swing percentages.

+---
+## Supplementary materials

+### Exploratory pilot study of evaluating ADTOF on 10 techno / house loops

+### Parameters for audio effects chain used in generating DITS drum loops